TransistorSmoke/royal-stash/README.md

 There is this `return & earn` initiative here in Australia where selected recyclables such as bottles, cans and (milk or juice) box can be returned to specific return points.
 10c per item can be refunded.

 I thought of making this app as a way to track my recycling records for these items.

-No CSS framework is used, so CSS might not be optimised.
+- No CSS framework is used, so CSS might not be optimised.
 Though, a certain level of responsiveness is implement to allow the view to `degrade` gracefully at different screen sizes.
+- No password reset feature (at least for now)

 THE RECYCLABLES
 ----------------